 At SnellMedia, we believe that single page websites are not the most effective way for B2B companies to reach their target audiences online.
 In our experience, they lack the depth and flexibility that multi-page websites can provide, limiting the search engine visibility.

 While single page websites may seem attractive because of their simplicity and ease of use, especially when it comes to PPC and landing pages, they are often not the best option when it comes to SEO and building lasting relationships with buyers.

-Single-page websites consist of only one page.
-This means that all the information you need is available on the page you see when you enter the website.
-These sites do not have separate pages for other sections such as Services, About or Contact like multiple-page websites do.
+Single page websites consist of a single page with content that has been condensed and tweaked to fit within the constraints of one web page.
+These sites do not have separate pages for other sections such as Services, About or Contact information like multiple page websites do.

 Google and other search engines consider keywords as one of the main factors affecting your website ranking in the search results.

 For the best outcome, you should optimise every page for only one primary target keyword.
-This is one of the most significant drawbacks of single-page websites, because as they have only one page, you can only optimise them for one main keyword.
+This is one of the most significant drawbacks of single-page website SEO, because as they have only one page, you can only optimise them for one main keyword.

 In contrast, multiple-page websites let you target different keywords for each page.
 This will increase the chances of your website ranking higher in competitive markets.

 One-page websites show everything in a scroll, but not in detail.
 If your visitors want to know more about a specific topic, product or service, a single-page website will disappoint them.